2018 SUMMER CAMP SESSIONS

 This is Serious Service –

-You should know before applying for the Big Brother and Big Sister program that it is a week of hard, tiring, stressful, draining and exhausting service to the junior campers.
-It is not a week of vacation or an additional week of Camp Koinonia for our mentors; it is much more like a mission trip.
-It requires maturity and selflessness on the part of all Big Brothers and Big Sisters to put the pre-teen and junior high students’ needs and wants before your own.
+You should know before applying to be a Big Brother/Big Sister program that it can be a tough, draining, yet rewarding week of service to the junior campers.
+It is not a week of vacation; it is much more like a mission trip.
+It requires maturity and selflessness on the part of all Big Brothers/Big Sisters to put the pre-teen and junior high students’ needs and wants before your own.
 Please be sure to pray about this commitment and service, as well as talk it over with your parents and mentors.
-This is a fantastic program for all campers (junior high and high school students alike) but it takes a sacrificing person to give of themselves so completely.
 We look forward to another GREAT year of ministry together.

 An Army of Volunteers –